sjsrey/pbpl204s19/tools/github_tutorial.md

 -   flexibility
 -   portability

-We are going to use git-bash as our client on Windows and Mac.
+We are going to use git-bash as our CLI client on Windows.
+We then will setup a cli for Mac after configuring Windows.

-<a id="org7ff368a"></a>
+<a id="org1ba40f8"></a>

 ### Windows